 How is Synthetic Monitoring Different?

 While real user monitoring tracks the level of satisfaction of your customers in real-time, synthetic monitoring tests the performance of your website in a controlled environment.
-By running predefined scripts against your website to track service availability, benchmark performance, and response times.
+By running predefined scripts against your website to track service availability, benchmark performance against competitors, and response times.
 The data it returns is not a representation of real users, only a simulation, a synthetic representation.